31 Notable alumni of

 -

 Corey Michael Levin is an American professional football guard for the Tennessee Titans of the National Football League (NFL).
-He was drafted by the Tennessee Titans in the sixth round of the 2017 NFL draft.
-Levin played college football at Chattanooga.
+He played college football for the Chattanooga Mocs and was selected by the Tennessee Titans in the sixth round of the 2017 NFL draft.
+Levin has also been a member of the Denver Broncos, Chicago Bears, New England Patriots, and New York Jets.

 -